Into the Space of Time with Imaginarium 2018 at SAM at 8Q.

 According to write-ups, GedAze Project’s Passage (2018) uses yarns and repurposed fabric to represent the universe.
 As you pace through this room, you are journeying across the universe.
 Correspondingly, metaphorically, also trekking across time.

-To be honest, though, these descriptions were a little bit too imaginative for me.
+To be honest, these descriptions were a little bit too imaginative for me.
 I’d say, however, that I did sense a certain, I don’t know, orderliness meandering through the chaos?

 All right, that’s me attempting to be an art critic.
 I’d stop here and not embarrass myself further.